Bob Dylan “Shot of Love”

 It is an album that can play like a swaggering Americana record, an easy going singer-songwriter album and an oddball Gospel record.
 And what reads like a mess as I write it, ends up sounding immediate, complete, ambitious and -- yes -- fun.
 There are moments when you imagine the band is in Nashville.
 There are moments when you imagine they are on a porch listening as the sun sets.
 Danny Kortchmar channels some very authentic Robbie Robertson on guitar.
 The piano sounds live and the Hammond drops in at perfect moments throughout.
 In fact, this is the closest any Bob Dylan album comes to resembling a record that The Band would make.

-“The album’s first three tracks -- ”Shot of Love,” “Heart of Mine” and “Property of Jesus” -- are practically flawless.
+The album’s first three tracks -- ”Shot of Love,” “Heart of Mine” and “Property of Jesus” -- are practically flawless.
 Once I disabused myself of anti-religious bias and just listened, I discerned the strut of a masterful bandleader and full throated singer at the peak of his powers.
 It sounds live and urgent like he and the players are plugging in and just letting it rip.
 Turns out that Gospel Rock Dylan was extraordinary.

-The elements at play are so strong, in fact, that even when reconstituted as Reggae, on “Dead Man, Dead Man,” they are not only not embarrassing, they groove.
+The various elements at play are so strong, in fact, that even when reconstituted as Reggae, on “Dead Man, Dead Man,” they are not only not embarrassing, they groove.
 Ironically, the singer songwriter moments are less interesting.
 “Lenny Bruce” might have appealed to aging hippies and purists, but the song is boring.
 I know that, in 1981, critics hailed “Every Grain of Sand” as the album’s redemptive moment.
 But, forgive me, because in 2020, it sounds repetitive and dull — like the lazy poetry of a middle-aged man who temporarily misplaced his genius.
 In the context of a generally live wire album, “Every Grain of Sand” sounds bolted on.
 I also realize that this is a highly unpopular opinion.

-The album’s denouement is not as enthralling as its opening salvos.
+Unsurprisingly, the denouement is not as enthralling as its opening salvos.
 And the ponderous closer is a bit of a bummer.
 But that’s just nitpicking, honestly.
 I know that there have been countless revisionist takes on every part of Dylan’s career, including this one.
 So, I guess you can add this essay to that pile.
 I’m certainly not the first person to re-assess “Shot of Love” and suggest that it was much more than the C+/B-/2 star album that critics and fans suggested nearly forty years ago.
 While I may not feel original, however, I do feel incredibly lucky.
 Lucky that I came to this album without the baggage of its original context.
 It’s not another post “Blood” let down.
 It’s not an affront to his agnostic true believers.
 It’s not an unfinished patchwork.
 In 2020, it’s nothing short of a gift.

 Bob Dylan was never a hero of mine.
 But I have been guilty, like so many, of idolizing him.
 Now 46 myself, I have tried to conceive of Bob Dylan, the person, alongside Dylan, the legend.
 Candidly, it’s not easy.
 He is so mercurial and dense that it’s hard to know what is earnest, what is genius, what is impaired and what is a performance.
 Bob as circus ringleader is an oft-used metaphor, but it’s a good one.
 And, on “Shot of Love,” I can hear and picture a confident bandleader.
 But it’s not a circus.
 Maybe it’s in a big tent.
 But it’s more of a revue or a celebration.
 Sure, the Jesus hologram is there.
 But, he also conjures Levon Helm, Mavis Staples, Johnny Cash and every other version of Bob Dylan we’ve imagined before.
 “Shot of Love” is a great, imperfect album made by a great, imperfect person in a moment of release.